Paul Budde

 Cities and city states had been in existence for millennia, starting with the Sumerians as early as in the 5th millennium BCE.
 Historians start talking about cities in those early days, once they have a population of around 5,000.
 Such a community would require some sort of central management and administration; an agriculture surplus with facilities for transport to secure stable food supply and storage facilities.

 Athens is one of the earliest examples in Europe.
 Rome was the first true metropolitan here.
 However, it wasn’t until around the 10th century that cities started to develop north of the Alps.
 By 1300 only Antwerp and Paris had more than 100,000 inhabitants.
+It was during the 14th and 15th centuries that the above mentioned city-fabric started to take hold of Europe.

 The arrival of cities also heralded the period where the link between men and nature became broken.
-Until this time all human settlements were driven by climate and natural features; cities became truly manmade developments.
+Until this time all human settlements were driven by climate and natural features; cities became truly man made developments.
 Irrigation and transport developments played a key role in this process.

 City privileges as they started to be issued in Medieval Europe also existed in ancient times.
-One of the oldest known legal codes that addressed a range of civil and criminal aspects was inscribed in boustrophedon on the city wall of Gortys on the island of Crete, most likely in the 5th century BCE.
+One of the oldest known legal codes that addressed a range of civil and criminal aspects was inscribed in Boustrophedon on the city wall of Gortys on the island of Crete, most likely in the 5th century BCE.

 Roman, Merovingian and Carolingian towns